MicrosoftDocs/windows-itpro-docs/windows/deployment/do/waas-delivery-optimization-reference.md

 ### Maximum Foreground Download Bandwidth

 Starting in Windows 10, version 1803, specifies the maximum foreground download bandwidth that Delivery Optimization uses across all concurrent download activities as a percentage of available download bandwidth. **The default value of "0"** means that Delivery Optimization dynamically adjusts to use the available bandwidth for foreground downloads.
-However, downloads from LAN peers are not throttled even when this policy is set.
+However, downloads from LAN peers aren't throttled even when this policy is set.

 ### Maximum Background Download Bandwidth

 Starting in Windows 10, version 1803, specifies the maximum background download bandwidth that Delivery Optimization uses across all concurrent download activities as a percentage of available download bandwidth. **The default value of "0"** means that Delivery Optimization dynamically adjusts to use the available bandwidth for background downloads.
-However, downloads from LAN peers are not throttled even when this policy is set.
+However, downloads from LAN peers aren't throttled even when this policy is set.

 ### Percentage of Maximum Download Bandwidth